 You may observe smoke coming from vent stacks on houses or holes in the ground.
 The smoke is harmless, has little odor, and creates no fire hazard.
 The smoke should not enter your home unless you have defective plumbing or dried up traps.
 If this occurs, you should consult your licensed plumber.

 If the harmless smoke should enter through faulty plumbing, the potential exists for dangerous sewer gases to enter your home or business.
-Should the smoke enter your home or business, contact a representative of B&N at (972) 620-1255 ext.
-6040.
+Should the smoke enter your home or business, contact a representative of RJN Group at (972)-437-9300.
 A crew member can check the sewer lines around your home or business to possibly determine the source of the smoke.
 Photographs will be taken of leaks occurring in the system.

 For special assistance or more information, you may contact: